BitcoinDesign/Guide/guide/multiple-wallets.md

    image = "/assets/images/guide/multiple-wallets/settings.png"
    retina = "/assets/images/guide/multiple-wallets/settings@2x.png"
    modalImage = "/assets/images/guide/multiple-wallets/settings-big.png"
-   alt-text = ""
-   caption = ""
-   width = 250
-   height = 541
-   layout = "float-right-desktop -background -shadow"
+   alt-text = "A settings screen with a list of wallets at the top" caption = "Application and wallet-specific settings are clearly separated." width = 250 height = 541 layout = "float-right-desktop -background -shadow"
 %}

-Settings are organized into application-wide settings and wallet-specific settings.
+[Settings]({{ '/guide/daily-spending-wallet/settings/' | relative_url }}) are organized into application-wide settings and wallet-specific settings.

 A user may choose different security options across wallets, for example, to reduce friction for small lightning payments, and better security for wallets that store larger amounts.